reneshbedre/reneshbedre.github.io/_posts/2018-11-30-volcano-plot.md

 # to reduce the noise, filter out genes with low expression counts across treatments
 # (say, < 10 normalized expression count)
 # you can change this number as per your requirement and based on expression unit
-# value1 and value2 represents stress and control treatments respectively
+# value1 and value2 represents counts for stress and control treatments respectively
 d = d.loc[(d['value1'] >= 10) & (d['value2'] >= 10)]

 # Now, data is ready for volcano plot